jessemorley/drive-index/README.md

 ## Features

 - Auto drive index on file change (FSEvents) with customisable buffer interval
+- Only re-scan modified directories (drive wear optimisation)
 - File search in <100ms across drives, even when offline
 - Global search shortcut
 - Option to exclude specific extensions and directories
 - Option to exclude or track drives
 - Connected drive info at a glance
-- Drive wear optimisation: only update
+- PRAGMA optimise after 50+ file changes